PippoRJ/hugo-refresh/README.md

 **ReFresh** is a theme for the [Hugo](https://gohugo.io) static site generator _highly_ modified from the awesome [Fresh](https://github.com/StefMa/hugo-fresh) theme (below you can find the list of changes to the original theme).

-You can find a live demo of the original Fresh theme [here](https://themes.gohugo.io/theme/hugo-fresh/) or a demo of the Hugo ReFresh theme [coming soon](#).
+You can find a live demo of the original Fresh theme [here](https://themes.gohugo.io/theme/hugo-fresh/) or a demo of the Hugo ReFresh theme [here](https://themes.gohugo.io/theme/hugo-refresh/).

+You can find another example of ReFresh theme in [my personal website](https://rjordaney.is/).

 ![ReFresh theme logo](images/screenshot.png)